2025 Artist-in-Residence Application

 Partially Accessible (50% or more)

-List og Land Artists’ and Writers’ Residency
+List og Land Artists’ and Writers’ Residency, Open Call September-November 2025

 Associated Residency Program

 List og Land at Laugaból Farm in Iceland’s Westfjords region is distinct for extraordinary solitude and beauty.
-Residents can draw inspiration from the incredible and inspiring Icelandic natural features surrounding the residency: ancient volcanos, waterfalls, rivers, mountains, valleys and the sea.
+Residents can draw inspiration from the incredible Icelandic natural features surrounding the residency: ancient volcanos, waterfalls, rivers, mountains, valleys and the sea.
 It is possible to hike for hours without leaving the property.
-Thousand-year-old stone ruins can be found on a five minute walk from the farmhouse.
+Stone ruins can be found scattered across the 4000+ acres of our grounds.
 It is not uncommon for residents to be visited by whales, seals, arctic foxes, huldufólk, and swans.
 List og Land is an international residency open to all.
 We believe that artists and writers thrive at the intersection of nature and community.
-We consider interactions with nature and one another to be the raw and sacred material for creative work.
+We consider connections with nature and each to be the raw and sacred material for creative work.

 There is no application deadline